yikesinc/yikes-custom-login/readme.txt

 3. On the following screen, click the "Upload Plugin" button.
 4. Browse your computer to where you downloaded the plugin .zip file, select it and click the "Install Now" button.
 5. After the plugin has successfully installed, click "Activate Plugin" and enjoy!

+== Screenshots ==

+1. This is the description that goes beneath screenshot-1.png
+2. This is the description that goes beneath screenshot-2.png

 == Changelog ==